 I did not know her.
 She had been calling the church for years and I had been responding to her calls for help for, I’d say about three years.
 But I did not know her.
 She was just another woman down on her luck who needed help to buy food for her family.
 She would call, almost every other week and because she did not have transportation, I would drive over to whatever hovel she and her two boys were living in.
 But I did not know her.
 She was just another woman who couldn’t seem to get her act together and so she relied on hand-outs from the church to supplement her social assistance.
 Whenever I went over to wherever it was that she was living, she would always invite me in and I would always agree, but just for a moment, I’d tell her I was very busy and I had other places to go and other people to see.
 But the truth is, the places where she managed to find shelter always smelled so band and I usually just wanted to be on my way so that I could escape the odors that permeated the filthy apartments in musty basements.
 Her various homes were so depressing that I could not bear to sit down.
 She would always offer me tea and I would always politely refuse, claiming that I’d just had a cup, thank-you very much.
 I did not know her.

-There’s a commercial currently running on the TV and each time it comes on, I can’t help myself, it makes me smile and if I let myself, it makes me laugh.
-It’s a collection of scenes in which lovely little babies laugh.
+There was a commercial that a while back on the TV and each time it came on, I couldn’t help myself, it made me smile and if I let myself, it made me laugh.
+It was a collection of scenes in which lovely little babies laugh.
 They laugh and they laugh and they laugh and before you know it you’re hooked and you just can’t help yourself you are laughing too.
 Laughter is a great tonic!
 Laughter is good for the soul!
 And yet, for some unknown reason we tend to exclude laughter from our religious life.
 Religion is serious business and so we don’t laugh much in worship.
 There’s a quote from St. Teresa of Avila that served as a warning sign for me as I was preparing this sermon.
 “NOT YET TICKLED” writes St. Teresa, “How did those priests ever get so serious and preach all that gloom?
 I don’t think God tickled them yet.
 Beloved—hurry.”
-The thought of being tickled by God is delightfully refreshing.
+The thought of being tickled by the DIVINE is delightfully refreshing.

 I must confess that I don’t spend much time laughing with God.
 Listen to this quote from the writings of St. Teresa: “Just these two words God spoke changed my life, “Enjoy Me.”
 “What a burden I thought I was to carry—a crucifix, as did Christ.
 “Love” which is Teresa’s name for God.
 “Love once said to me, ‘I know a song would you like to hear it?’
 And laughter came from every brick in the street and from every pore in the sky.
 After a night of prayer, God changed my life when God sang, “Enjoy Me.”
 Enjoy Me.
 What a different place the world would be if we could only hear God beseeching us, “Enjoy Me.”